Mrian07/Proyeksi/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 # Frequently asked questions (FAQ) for Enterprise on-premises

-## How can I upgrade to the OpenProject Enterprise on-premises edition?
+## How can I upgrade to the ProyeksiApp Enterprise on-premises edition?

 The Enterprise on-premises edition is an upgrade of the self-hosted Community Edition.
 When you are already using the Community Edition, you can purchase an Enterprise on-premises edition license to upgrade to the Enterprise on-premises edition.
 To do this, follow these steps: